unexist/blog/_drafts/orchestration-with-nomad.md

 }
 ```

-Secondly, we update the driver config to include some of the logic mentioned before in [HCL][]:
+Secondly, we update the driver config to include some of the logic mentioned before in [HCL][16]:

 ###### **HCL**
 ```hcl